dynamicdip/dynamicdip.github.io/_pages/people.md

 <td style="border:none; vertical-align:top; padding:0;">
 <strong style="font-size:21px; font-weight:700; color:#1a1a1a; line-height:1.3;">Shreya Deb</strong><br>
 <span style="color:#333; font-size:15px; font-weight:600;">MS by Research (jointly with Dr. Vignesh Muralidharan, CBSA) &nbsp;|&nbsp; r23ab0002@iitj.ac.in</span><br><br>
-<span style="text-align:left; display:block; font-size:15px; line-height:1.75; color:#333;">Shreya has a B.Tech in Electrical and Electronics Engineering from BIT Durg.
+<span style="text-align:left !important; display:block; font-size:15px; line-height:1.8; color:#333;">Shreya has a B.Tech in Electrical and Electronics Engineering from BIT Durg.
 She is currently pursuing an MS by Research at the Centre for Brain Science and Application, School of AIDE, IIT Jodhpur.
 She is fascinated by what sets the human brain apart from other creatures and how understanding it will help develop better artificial intelligence models(Joint Supervision with Dr. Vignesh Muralidharan).</span>
 </td>
 </tr>
 </table>